POLL | Comrades hangs in the balance - will you continue training?

 The board decided that should there be changes or possible postponements due to further spread of the virus, they will be announced on April 17.

-This despite arts and sports minister Nathi Mthethwa insisting the ultra-marathon would not go ahead, insisting the statements by CMA were "irresponsible."
+This despite Minister of Sports, Arts and Culture Nathi Mthethwa insisting the ultra-marathon would not go ahead, insisting the statements by CMA were "irresponsible."

 The President of @AthleticsSA, Aleck Skhosana, has just reassured me that the #ComradesMarathon will NOT go ahead and he will ensure that all relevant parties and participants are informed.— Min.
 Nathi Mthethwa (@NathiMthethwaSA) March 17, 2020